jar398/pseudoscheme/README.md

 (1989), and [Mobot Scheme](https://mumble.net/~jar/pubs/scheme-mobile-robots.pdf)
 (1991).

+Thanks to
-Thanks to Alan for updates in 2019
+ * Alan Ruttenberg for updates in 2019
+ * Oleg Trott, maybe 2004 or 2005? (version 2.13a dates from 2005)
+ * Hannu Koivisto for updates in ... when, maybe 2001?
+ * many others over the years

 ## How to use